Accessory for MCR:

 - Determination of (shear-induced) nanoscale structures in colloids of all types

 - Flow- and temperature-induced crystallization and shear banding

 - Information about the shape and size of macromolecules

-- Characteristic distances of partially ordered materials and pore size
+- Characteristic distances of partially ordered materials

 - Studies of proteins at physiological conditions